BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 The Motor Valve block can be driven by a PWM block.
 It also supports the *Minimum ON*, *Minimum OFF*, and *Mutexed* constraints.

 ### Mock Pins
 Used for testing, or in combination with the Logic Actuator block, there also is the *Mock Pins* block.
-It has 8 virtual pins that can be used as target for a Digital Actuator.
+It has 8 virtual channels that can be used as target for a Digital Actuator.

 ## Analog Actuators
 Analog actuators have a numeric output value, between a minimum and maximum.
 A PID requires an analog actuator as output.

 We currently have three types of analog actuator:
 - *PWM*
 - *Setpoint Driver*
 - *Analog Actuator (Mock)*